Camping in Iceland For Free

 The choice where to stay, comes down to how many of you there are, how much privacy you need, and what you plan on doing upon arrival.
 If you need space and privacy maybe a hotel or AirBnB makes more sense.
 Likewise, if you are looking to just sleep one night an hit the road, maybe a hostel is best.

-Rules of Camping in Iceland for Free
+Camping in Iceland for Free: The Rules

 There are a few ways to camp when you visit Iceland.
 Let's talk about the rules first.